iMissile/Self.Writing/Notes/DataScience_notes.md

 # install.packages('showtext', dependencies = TRUE)
 library(showtext)
 ```
+- COOL! [yixuan/showtext](https://github.com/yixuan/showtext).
+Using Fonts More Easily in R Graphs
 - [How can I resolve the "No Font Name" issue when importing fonts into R using extrafont?](https://stackoverflow.com/questions/61204259/how-can-i-resolve-the-no-font-name-issue-when-importing-fonts-into-r-using-ext)
 As it was mentioned by @Moritz Schwarz, the problem is traced to `Rttf2pt1`.